Basher6079/CDDA-Service-Weapon-Redux/README.md

 The idea of introducing *Control* or *Control*-derived concepts could be extended into its own content pack.
 Oldest House could added, and so can the Hiss and its enemies... or something that doesn't infringe upon Remedy's copyright.

-You have my blessing to use this mod or any of the ideas expressed so far in your own creations.
+You have my blessing to use this mod or any of the ideas expressed so far in your own creations. **Basher Edit:** Thanks for your blessing, I hope you like it!

 # License